What is Verification of Identity?

 Other ID document: John Omalley

-Statutory declaration requests arise from Macquarie Bank’s regulatory obligation to take reasonable steps to confirm a person’s identity, particularly where differing variations of their name are presented across their identity documents and the application.
+Statutory declaration requests arise from Macquarie Bank’s regulatory obligation to take reasonable steps to confirm a person’s identity.
+In particular, this is where differing variations of a name are present across identity documents or the application, as shown in the Unacceptable name discrepancies table above.

-Your client may be requested to provide certified documents to meet VOI requirements either prior to credit assessment or at settlement by the panel solicitors.
+Your customer may be requested to provide certified documents to meet VOI requirements either prior to credit assessment or at settlement by the panel solicitors.

 To avoid additional certified documents needing to be provided, ensure: